leon-mwangi15/My-Portfolio/README.md

+ # Author: Leon Mwangi
+ # Project name:
+ My portfolio
+ # Project description:
-Author: Leon Mwangi, Project name: My portfolio, Project description: This is a small project testing my new skills in coding in Html.
+ This is a small project testing my new skills in coding in Html.